Paging Richard Painter [updated]

 I wrote Professor Painter yesterday to request an interview.
 Not having received a response, I wrote him again today.
 Here is my message:

 Professor Painter: I’m a U of M law school alumnus and contributor to the site Power Line.
 I wonder if you would be willing to let me interview you in connection with your bid for the DFL nomination for Senator.
-Depending on your preferences, I’d be up for doing it by submitting written question, by telephone or in person.
+Depending on your preferences, I’d be up for doing it by submitting written questions, by telephone or in person.
 My first choice would probably be to do it in person.

 Thanks for your consideration.